screwdriver-cd/store-cli/README.md

 GLOBAL OPTIONS:
    --scope value  Scope of command.
 For example: event, build, pipeline --type value   Type of the command.
-For example: cache, artifacts, steps (default: "stable") --help, -h     show help
+For example: cache, artifacts, steps (default: "stable") --timeout value   Specifies the timeout in seconds for commands. (default: 60(get) or 300(set,remove)) --help, -h     show help
    --version, -v  print the version